gordbegli/ankicode/public/1/description.md

-## Sum of Left Leaves
+## Maximum Depth of Binary Tree

-Given the root of a binary tree, return the sum of all left leaves.
-A leaf is a node with no children.
-A left leaf is a leaf that is the left child of its parent.
+Given the root of a binary tree, return its maximum depth.

+A binary tree's maximum depth is the number of nodes along the longest path from the root node down to the farthest leaf node.

 ### Examples